Robson16/master-gutenberg-blocks-pack/README.md

 <h1 align="center">
-  The Master Gutenberg Blocks Pack
+  Master Title with Border Block
 </h1>

-The Master Gutenberg Blocks Pack is a plugin that adds some new custom blocks to the Gutenberg WordPress editor.
+The Master Title with Border Block is a plugin for WordPress that add a new custom title block to the Gutenberg editor.

 ## 🛠 Technologies
 This project was developed with the following technologies